 Ryuk’s Netflix variant, however, is more of a tenacious devil trying to tempt unwary souls into committing acts of evil than a playful death god on the hunt for a thrill.
 His backstory remains unexplored, with the only hint of his motives being that he is looking for a “keeper” to use the Note.
 Why he needs a keeper in the first place is never explained.
 It is made clear that he has a hidden agenda and is not to be trusted, but that’s all the viewer is ever told.

-Certain reviews around the web might suggest that these discrepancies were a product of the movie’s relatively short runtime, and while I do agree that an additional 30 minutes or an hour might have allowed for better character building, it won’t have affected the movie’s lackluster formula entailing an impulsive Kira duo and an emotional L being pawns or two parts.
+Certain reviews around the web might suggest that these discrepancies were a product of the movie’s relatively short run-time, and while I do agree that an additional 30 minutes or an hour might have allowed for better character building, it won’t have affected the movie’s lackluster formula entailing an impulsive Kira duo and an emotional L being pawns in a Death God’s games.

 It’s clear the studio wanted to take their adaptation in a different direction than the anime or the 2006 Japanese live-action films, though they might have been better off creating a story with all-new characters.
 The film does leave room for a sequel to tie its loose ends, but with a string of unflattering reviews weighing it down, the studio is likely to think twice about green-lighting a second installment.